- Our activities

 Once you have booked your visit, we will send you all the information you need in advance:

-a rota for each group
+a timetable for each group

 a map of the site